carsonnj/Project-3---Data-Analyst-Jobs/README.md

 - The data had to be cleaned as there were more than 1 company listed in the dataset and there were discrepancies with companies being named the same.
 Also there were some companies found to be diffent based off of different attributes matching the listing.
 Some examples found were Assembly, RiverPoint, BOLD, Mondo, and Xoriant Corporation.
 - There were city names found in the original data set that had to be relabeled due to not populating into the Postgres database based off of different cities found on the US Census Bureau website.
 Some examples found were DC Ranch, AZ (Scottsdale), Greenwood Village, CO (Arapahoe), Henderson, CO (Thornton), and Woodland Hills, CA (Los Angeles).
 - There were issues with the Vite configuration setup when trying to deploy a multipage static website.

+# Future Exploration
+- If more time had been permitted, the WordCloud development would have been something to look more forward into.
+Currently when the job descriptions are clicked, it is automatically taken over to a Wikipedia website.
+Developing the feature to a different website or part of a dataset would have enhanced the technology.
+- Additionally, adding the Sector button for visual enhancement.
+There were issues with the code development and not being able to be deployed.
+If this could have been fixed, then adding the Sector section would have enhanced the data visualizations.